ONSdigital/survey-assist-api/docs/gcp_deployment.md

 ## Authentication Note

-**All Cloud Run endpoints require signed JWT tokens for authentication.** Google Identity tokens (`gcloud auth print-identity-token`) cannot be used.
+**All testing is done through the API Gateway using signed JWT tokens for authentication.** We never test Cloud Run services directly.
+Google Identity tokens (`gcloud auth print-identity-token`) cannot be used.
 See the [JWT Token Generation](#jwt-token-generation-process) section below for details on creating proper JWT tokens.

 ## Deployment Process